Ulster and Delaware Railroad: Rondout and Oswego Railroad

 It was a successful railroad, with plenty of passengers coming from surrounding towns and larger cities.
 Steamboat passengers could dock at Rondout and transfer to the railroad.
 Later, passengers could also transfer at Kingston, first via the Wallkill Valley Railroad (1872), then via the West Shore Railroad (1883) and much later via the New York, Ontario and Western Railway (1902).
 From the boats, it was a short walk to the R&O station to transfer to the train.
 Freight was also very well-handled.
 Much of the freight income was made from coal shipped along the D&H Canal from the Moosic Mountains near Carbondale, Pennsylvania, to the port at Rondout.
 There were also vegetables, fruit and milk from the farms in the Catskills.

 While steadily grading to Moresville (present-day Grand Gorge), the great number of curves and grades created a problem, as more digging, ties and rails meant greater costs to complete the remainder of the railroad.
-The railroad couldn't make enough money to pay the debt and continue building the railroad, so in 1872 Cornell appointed John A. Greene to be president pro tempore for a period of 10 years.
+The railroad could not make enough money to pay the debt and continue building the railroad, so in 1872 Cornell appointed John A. Greene to be president pro tempore for a period of 10 years.
 Greene was expected to have the railroad finished to the town of Oneonta by 1874, pay all of the debts, and withstand future debts of as much as $700,000.
 However, the railroad was slowly losing money and eventually had to reduce service before going bankrupt in 1872.
 Later that year, it was re-organized as the New York, Kingston and Syracuse Railroad to continue with the project.